LukasEF/fypenvironmentalmonitor/README.md

 # fypenvironmentalmonitor
-Final Year Project involving using a Raspberry Pi with a Sense HAT attached to send environmental data to a MySQL database.
+Final Year Project written in Python that involves using a Raspberry Pi with a Sense HAT attached to send environmental data to a MySQL database.